 In the Lifetime of the Buddha

 One of the Buddha’s disciples began longing for his wife from his lay life.
-The husband and wife seeking the safflower-dyed clothes were earlier births of this disciple and his wife, and the Buddha told him this story from his past so he knew she was harmful to him and he should not crave her.
+The husband and wife seeking the safflower-dyed clothes were earlier births of this disciple and his wife, and the Buddha told the disciple this story from his past so he knew that his wife was harmful to him and he should not crave her.